-- All UM-Dearborn events, and events organized by others on our campus, are canceled, postponed or offered in a virtual format until August 22.
+- All UM-Dearborn events, and events organized by others on our campus, are canceled, postponed or offered in a virtual format until further notice.

 - UM-Dearborn is suspending all domestic and international travel until further notice.
 More details about U-M travel restrictions and guidance can be found on the Global Michigan website, which will be updated to reflect changes.

 - Research has restarted on campus in a phased approach.
 Research labs will continue to operate differently in the months ahead to protect health and safety.
 For more information on health and safety preparations in regards to research, visit the Environmental Health & Safety website.